 Another day, another business climate ranking with a poor result for West Virginia, this time coming from the Forbes 2012 Best States for Business list, which ranks West Virginia as the 45th best state for business.
 Forbes first started ranking the states in 2006, so like I did earlier this week with the Economic Freedom Index, I compared the states’ rankings in 2006 with their subsequent job growth.
 And, like the Economic Freedom Index, the Forbes Best States for Business ranking is a pretty poor predictor of job growth.

 Overall, the state rankings in 2006 had a very weak correlation with employment growth over the next five years.
-While Forbes’s correlation of -0.18 was better than the Economic Freedom Index’s correlation of -0.06, it still suggests that there is little to no relationship between a state’s ranking and job growth, as the graph above shows.
+While Forbes’s correlation of -0.18 was better than the Economic Freedom Index’s correlation of -0.06, it still suggests that there is little to no relationship between a state’s ranking and job growth.

 The Forbes rankings are a measure of six categories: business costs, labor supply, regulatory environment, current economic climate, growth prospects, and quality of life.
 I’ll go through each one, and compare the state rankings in each to jobs growth, to see if any of the measures is a decent predictor of job growth.